A look at 10 of the best free kick takers in the world.

 2. David Beckham (LA Galaxy)

 The Englishman’s influence on the field may have waned in the latter years of his career, but he will maintain that ability to curl a free kick into the top corner for some time to come.
 Goalkeepers often know where he is going to put the ball, but are powerless to stop it, such is the power and precision of the strike.
-Beckham made his name at Manchester United, before spells with Real Madrid, LA Galaxy and AC Milan.
+Beckham made his name at Manchester United, before spells with Real Madrid

 4. Ronaldinho (Flamengo)